rd2/tbd/index.md

 __n__ : number of similar columns
 __A__ : opaque surface area

 TBD users are required to initially select generic __psi__ and __khi__ values that best characterize the _major_ thermal bridges in their project.
 TBD will apply these values against individual _edge_ occurrences Topolys identifies in the OpenStudio model.
-Geometric variables like __L__ and __A__ are also automatically extracted from the model (... __n__ requires special treatment, discussed in the _TBD customization section_).
+Geometric variables like __L__ and __A__ are also automatically extracted from the model (... __n__ requires special treatment, discussed in the _TBD customization_ section).

 Each OpenStudio construction is comprised of multiple material layers (typically 2 or 3 at a minimum), each of which has a thermal resistance.
-Users are expected to have already factored in _minor_ thermal bridging effects by decreasing the nominal thickness of the _insulating_ layer of each construction - a standard technique in energy simulation (discussed further in the _OpenStudio primer_). __Uo__ is simply the inverse of the sum of resulting layer resistances (while excluding the effect of surface air films).
+Users are expected to have already factored in _minor_ thermal bridging effects by decreasing the nominal thickness of the _insulating_ layer of each construction - a standard technique in energy simulation. __Uo__ is simply the inverse of the sum of resulting layer resistances (while excluding the effect of surface air films).
 Behind the scenes, TBD automatically generates new _derated_ materials and constructions - the latter having their own unique __Ut__.

 In summary, users are required to have:
 - a fully-enclosed OpenStudio model